Synchronize branches with Guidewire VCS

 Where:

-• <branch_in_your_repository> is a branch name in your remote repository to which you want to push code.
+<branch_in_gw_repository>is a branch in the Guidewire-managed repository which you want to synchronize with your external repository.<branch_in_your_repository>is a branch name in your external repository to which you want to push the code.

 Troubleshooting

-These are the most common issues with synchronization between the two remote repositories:
+These are the most common issues with synchronization between the two repositories:

-• Push to the Guidewire VCS fails because of the Guidewire Layer modification.
+Push to the Guidewire-managed repository fails because of the Guidewire Layer modification.

-Git push operation fails because the pushed branch and the target branch differ in history.
+git pushoperation fails because the pushed branch and the remote branch differ in history. -

-• LFS tracked files don't exist or are malformed after a push to the remote repository.
+LFS tracked files don't exist or are malformed after a push to the repository.

-• Branch was pushed to the remote repository, but tags connected to commits within that branch weren't pushed.
+Branch was pushed to one of the repositories, but tags connected to commits within that branch weren't pushed.

 Guidewire Layer modifications

-If you make changes to the Guidewire Layer, pushing those changes to the Guidewire VCS will be rejected with the information about violation.
+If you make changes to the Guidewire Layer, pushing those changes to the Guidewire-managed repository will be rejected with the information about violation.

 For details on Guidewire Layer and the recommended approach, see Guidewire Layer and Customer Layer in the InsuranceSuite documentation.